SaaS Security Posture Management Explained

 • Data Leaks: SaaS applications increasingly host extensive amounts of sensitive data.
 Whether it’s a file in Box, Google Drive, OneDrive, or SharePoint; a source code repository in GitHub or GitLab; a knowledge page on ServiceNow or Confluence; a recording in Zoom, ensuring least privilege access for external collaborators has become critical for modern businesses.
 Unsecured data storage or sharing can lead to data breaches and regulatory penalties.
 SSPMs govern data access, enforce least privilege, and monitor data sharing settings, ensuring sensitive information is adequately protected.

 • Compliance Violations: Failing to meet industry standards or data privacy regulations can result in hefty penalties and reputational damage.
-SSPMs help governance and compliance teams to demonstrate SaaS compliance for regulatory bodies, partners, and internal stakeholders.
+SSPMs help governance and compliance teams to demonstrate SaaS compliance for regulatory bodies, partners, and internal stakeholders, and help ensure alignment with security standards across all SaaS services.

 Implementing SSPM capabilities like Valence offers numerous benefits for your organization, including: